ajorgensen89/api_5/README.md

 A workspace for coding was created in [Github](https://github.com/) and opened into the coding enviroment, [Gitpod](https://www.gitpod.io/).
 [Github](https://github.com/) offers a platform and cloud-based service for software development and allows management and storage for code.
 [Gitpod](https://www.gitpod.io/) is open source developer platform ready for coding.
-Adding, commiting and pushing new work can be completed from the Command Line Interface [CLI](https://www.freecodecamp.org/news/how-to-use-the-cli-beginner-guide/), aswell as installing new packages, libraries, frameworks or programmes with pre-written code that can introduce into a new project to improve it.
+Adding, commiting and pushing new work can be completed from the Command Line Interface [CLI](https://www.freecodecamp.org/news/how-to-use-the-cli-beginner-guide/), aswell as installing new packages, libraries, frameworks or programmes with pre-written code that can introduce into a new project to improve it.<br>
+git add . ( . to add all, or speicify)<br>
+git commit -m "messgae"<br>
+git push<br>

 ## Starting Installations.